Air (French band): Awards

-Air won the award for Best Music Video at the 2011 Byron Bay International Film Festival for the video to "So Light Is Her Footfall".
+Air won the award for Best Music Video at the 2011 Byron Bay International Film Festival for their video to "So Light Is Her Footfall".

-Documentaries about Air
+Documentaries

 Air: Eating, Sleeping, Waiting and Playing (1999)

 In 1999, American film and music video director, writer, and graphic designer Mike Mills released a 75-minute black-and-white documentary titled Air: Eating, Sleeping, Waiting and Playing.
 The film, shot during Air's 1998 tour, captures band members Nicolas Godin and Jean-Benoît Dunckel during stops in New York, London, and Paris.
 As suggested by the title, the documentary's tone and form focus on the drudgery and banality of real-life touring for music artists.

 Mills had previously collaborated with Air on their music videos.

 The documentary was distributed by Source - une division de Virgin disques as a Stereo DVD.
+The documentary is also included in Criterion's Blu-Ray and 4K release I’ll Remind You of Everything: The Films of Mike Mills.